bioc/gdsfmt/README.md

 ## Features

 This package provides a high-level R interface to CoreArray Genomic Data Structure (GDS) data files, which are portable across platforms with hierarchical structure to store multiple scalable array-oriented data sets with metadata information.
 It is suited for large-scale datasets, especially for data which are much larger than the available random-access memory.
 The gdsfmt package offers the efficient operations specifically designed for integers of less than 8 bits, since a single genetic/genomic variant, like single-nucleotide polymorphism, usually occupies fewer bits than a byte.
-Data compression and decompression are also supported with relatively efficient random access.
-It is allowed to read a GDS file in parallel with multiple R processes supported by the parallel package.
+Data compression and decompression are available with relatively efficient random access.
+It is also allowed to read a GDS file in parallel with multiple R processes supported by the parallel package.

 ## Bioconductor: